ASinitsyn88/Training/Training/training/README.md

 3. JwtAuthFilter extracts subject from token (subject is something unique, such as email)
 4. JwtAuthFilter starts validation process and calls UserDetailsService.
 It passes token subject
 5. UserDetailsService looks for user data in the database by token subject and return data to JwtAuthFilter
 6. JwtAuthFilter validates data from the database
-- 403 error in case user doesn't exist
+- if user exists in the database
+- if email from jwt matches the email of the user from the database
+- if token is not expired
-- 403 error in case the token is not valid
+- if token is not revoked
 7. JwtAuthFilter calls SecurityContextHolder and set this connected user
 - This way it says to Spring that this user is authenticated
 8. SecurityContextHolder calls DispatcherServlet